Mahboob-Attar/DataSceince-Internship-ExactSpace/Task2/prototype/README.md

 ---

-## 📞 Support & Contributions

-For issues, feature requests, or contributions, please open an issue or pull request in this repository.

----

 *This prototype demonstrates a scalable, precise, and robust RAG system for querying technical documentation—ideal for portfolio projects, research, and real-world applications.*